-The water parks in Tokyo are very busy in the summertime and they can be alot of fun especially for children. *Please note that tattoos, including fake ones, are prohibited at most water parks!
-Here is a list of Tokyo Water Parks & Swimming Pools.
+The water parks and swimming pools in Tokyo are very busy in the summertime.
+In the heat of the summer, they can be fun for adults and children. *Please note that tattoos, including fake ones, are prohibited at most water parks!
+Here is a list of Tokyo Area Water Parks & Swimming Pools.

 Showa Kinen Park is the biggest water park in the Tokyo metropolitan area, it is 1.4 times the size of Tokyo Dome, and they have nine pools.
 They have wave pools, many slides, and relaxing river pools to float around on.
 The smaller Water Playland is mostly for kids and it has a safe children’s pool.
 There are also showers, changing rooms and a baby changing area.
 You should bring your own towels, tarps, flotation devices, and water toys, but some things like water rings are available to rent.
 Location: 3173, Midori-cho, Tachikawa City, Tokyo Train Access: Nishi Tachikawa Station, 5 min walk Google Maps

-Kawagoe Aquatic Park is a 45 minute train ride from Ikebukuro in Saitama.
+Kawagoe Aquatic Park is a 45-minute train ride from Ikebukuro in Saitama.
 It’s one of the more reasonably priced water parks in the Tokyo area.
-There are various kinds of slides and a few family friendly pools.
+There are various kinds of slides and a few family-friendly pools.
 There is also a shallow wave pool where it is quite nice to relax in.
-The place can be very busy at times and there isn’t much shade, so this place can get hot, real hot!
+The place can be very busy at times and there isn’t much shade, so this place can get hot, really hot!
 Location: 880 Oaza-ikenobe, Kawagoe-shi, Saitama Train Access: Kawagoe Station, Bus 20 min Google Maps

-The Yokohama Pool Center is a a very large swimming and water play area.
-This is a good place for the whole family too swim and play in the different kinds of pools.
+The Yokohama Pool Center has a large swimming and water play area.
+This is a good place for the whole family to swim, and play in the different kinds of pools.
 Location: 14-1 Haramachi, Isogo-ku, Yokohama Train Access: Negishi Station, 7 min walk Google Maps

-This is a good large 50 meter outdoor pool in southern Tokyo that can get busy in the summer season.
-The Aquafield Shiba Koen Futsal Field also has great views of the Tokyo.
+This is a good large 50-meter outdoor pool in southern Tokyo that can get busy in the summer season.
+The Aquafield Shiba Koen Futsal Field also has great views of Tokyo.
 Location: 2-Chome-7-２ Shiba Park, Minato City, Tokyo Train Access: Shibakoen Station, 3 min walk Google Maps

 The Wadabori Outdoor Pool is a really nice place to swim outside.
-There is a 50 meter, 25 meter swimming pool, and a nice children’s pool.
-The pool is located in a nice setting with tree’s, greenery and next to a river.
+There is a 50 meter, 25-meter swimming pool, and a nice children’s pool.
+The pool is located in a nice setting with trees, greenery, and is next to a river.
 Location: 2-Chome, Omiya, Suginami-ku, Saitama Train Access: Eifukucho Station, Nishi-eifuku Station, 8 min walk Google Maps

 The Meguro Citizen Center pool is very popular.
 It is located in central Tokyo and can be very busy during the summer months.
 Location: 2-Chome-4-36 Meguro, Meguro City, Tokyo Train Access: Meguro Station, 10 min walk Google Maps

 The Genki Plaza indoor pool has a large swimming pool and slides.
-Its a good place to swim and have water fun, but can be very busy.
+It’s a good place to swim and have water fun, but it can be very busy.
 Location: 1-Chome-2-22 Shimo, Kita City, Tokyo Train Access: Shimo Station, 5 min walk Google Maps

 Thank You for visiting Tokyo Live news & entertainment.
 If you enjoyed our Tokyo Water Parks & Swimming Pools page.
 Please take a look at Tokyo Arcade Game Centers, Tokyo Amusement & Theme Parks or Tokyo Area Beaches pages.